REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Did you know that in the United States, there’s a distinct difference between a real estate dealer and a real estate investor?

-Whether you’re flipping houses, buying rental properties, or partnering on some kind of development project, everyone who invests in real estate falls into one of these two buckets.
+Whether you’re flipping houses, buying rental properties, or partnering on a development project, everyone who invests in real estate falls into one of these two buckets.

 These are two separate tax classifications by the IRS.
-And whichever bucket you fall into, it can have a huge impact on how much you end up paying in taxes for each real estate deal you do.
+And whichever bucket you fall into, it can have a huge impact on how much you pay in taxes for each real estate deal you do.

 But how are they different, and how does taxation come into play?